-Here are some COVID-related factors that marketers expect to impact e-commerce holiday sales:
+To the extent that we can separate COVID and logistics issues, here are some COVID-related factors that marketers expect to impact e-commerce holiday sales:

 - Changing careers and habits: As we’ve noted, a Great Resignation is unfolding — and while it started before the pandemic, the abrupt rise of working from home has only accelerated it.
 Roughly 40% of people are planning to change jobs in 2021.
 And as people’s income levels and occupations shift, their shopping habits tend to change, too.

 - Unexpected industry-wide shifts: When lockdown orders came in 2020, “some brands experienced surprising tailwinds,” said Birkett.
 Think alcohol delivery services like Drizly, which are still growing — so far, they’re seeing 87% higher sales in 2021 than they saw in 2020.
 Other industries, like workwear, contracted unexpectedly.
 Similar surprises could crop up this year.

 - Patchy mask mandates: The CDC’s recommendation that masks be worn in areas with "substantial" or "high" coronavirus transmission could drive e-commerce sales.
 But like the local transmission factor, the impact of mask mandates could “be uneven across the country,” said Kenneth Simon, owner of KBS Marketing.
 That means some areas might see increased e-commerce holiday sales, and others might see more in-store shopping.

 - Exhausted shoppers: Shoppers are “tired of being online, tired of the barrage of emails trying to push them down the funnel and everyone is on edge,” said marketing director and communications consultant Meredith Goldberg.
 So you could see unexpected dips or plateaus in engagement.